 21. Crackers

-Many supermarket crackers will easily last 6-9 months in the pantry with no special storage.
+Many supermarket crackers will easily last 6-9 months in the pantry without special storage.
 Some types of crackers have even longer shelf lives.
-For example, Hardtack biscuits have a forever shelf life and were a main food for sailors over the centuries.
+For example, Hardtack biscuits have a forever shelf life and were a primary food for sailors over the centuries.
+Read how to store crackers long term.

 22. Jell-O Mix